techstackmedia/react-front-to-back/README.md

 In summary, these commands are commonly used to clone a Git repository, set up a local development environment by installing dependencies, start the application server, and switch to a specific branch to work on a particular feature or bug fix.

+## Issue

-> **Note:** Should you come across the error "Module not found: Error: Can't resolve 'framer-motion' in 'your/path/here'", address this by running the command `npm install` (and consider restarting the development server if needed).
+In case you come across the error "Module not found: Error: Can't resolve 'package name' in 'your/path/here'", address this by running the command `npm install` (and consider restarting the development server if needed).
 This action will guarantee the installation of the required dependencies, successfully resolving the issue.

 ## Contributing